Cannabis Made Clear

 Topical application

-Whether it’s through an infused cream, lip balm or bath bomb, consuming cannabis topically often produces a more localized effect than other consumption methods.
-Read on to learn other ways topical cannabis consumption differs, specifically how it affects your epidermal system, the timing of effects and how to minimize your risk.
+Whether it’s through an infused skin cream, lip balm or bath bomb, consuming cannabis topically often produces a more localized effect than other consumption methods.

 Learn more about the topical application of cannabis.